Adrien Goñi

-Adrien Goñi Cariñanos (born 25 August 1988) is a Spanish former footballer who played as an attacking midfielder.
+Adrien Goñi Cariñanos (born 25 August 1988) is a Spanish former professional footballer who played as an attacking midfielder.

 Club career

 Goñi was born in Pamplona, Navarre.
 Another product of Athletic Bilbao's prolific youth ranks, he made his debut for the first team in the dying stages of the 2008–09 campaign, starting in a 1–1 La Liga away draw against Sporting de Gijón on 3 May.

-In late January 2011, after almost two full seasons being solely used by the reserves in the Segunda División B, scoring a total of nine goals, Goñi terminated his contract with the club and signed a three-year deal with Girona FC of Segunda División, with the Basques having an option to rebuy in the first two.
+On 27 January 2011, after almost two full seasons being solely used by the reserves in the Segunda División B, scoring a total of nine goals, Goñi terminated his contract with the club and signed a three-year deal with Girona FC of Segunda División, with Athletic having an option to rebuy in the first two.
 He played his only match in the competition on 21 May, coming in as a late substitute in the 0–2 home loss to FC Barcelona B.

-In the summer of 2011, after only one official game with the Catalans (nine minutes played), Goñi joined CF Sporting Mahonés of division three.
-In the following transfer window, as the Balearic Islands club folded, he moved to another team in that tier, Orihuela CF.
+In August 2011, Goñi joined CF Sporting Mahonés of the third tier.
+In the following transfer window, as the Balearic Islands club folded, he moved to another team in that league, Orihuela CF.

-Goñi continued to change clubs regularly in the next years, spending the 2012–13 campaign with SD Amorebieta, two years at UD Logroñés and another with La Roda CF, always in the third division.
+Goñi settled rarely subsequently, spending the 2012–13 campaign with SD Amorebieta, two years at UD Logroñés and another with La Roda CF, always in the third division.
 In summer 2016, he returned to Amorebieta.

+Until his retirement at age 34, Goñi competed in the lower leagues but also in amateur football, representing CD Calahorra, Racing Rioja CF and UDC Txantrea.

 Personal life

-Goñi's younger brother, Julen, was also a footballer, who trained as a youth at Athletic and played as a right winger.
+Goñi's younger brother Julen was also a footballer, who trained as a youth at Athletic and played as a right winger.
 The brothers were teammates during their time with Bilbao Athletic, along with their cousin Iker Muniain.